bharti-ayush/bharti-ayush.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.E. in Electrical and Electronics Engineering, Birla Institute of Technology and Sciences, Pilani, 2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Signal Processing and Computing, Aalborg University, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Wireless Communications, Aalborg University, 2021

 Work experience
 ======